‘When you think about your garden, do you think about the nature living in it at all?’.

 One person’s weed is another person’s (and insect’s) flower

 Allow a bit of space in your garden (and heart) for weeds.
 If the sight of them growing in your lawn offends thine eyes, then allow them to grow in a few select places, like between paving stones, on driveways and at the bottom of fences.
-Many weeds like dandelion are richer in pollen and nectar, and bloom earlier, that other spring flowers.
+Many weeds like dandelion are richer in pollen and nectar, and bloom earlier, than other spring flowers.
 They attract bees and other insects emerging from winter hibernation, when they are most hungry for food.

 Moss is another underappreciated ‘superplant’ of which you may be trying to rid your garden.
 Before you do, consider that moss is drought resistant, provides a rich habitat for insects and fungi and is an incredible carbon sink, as James Wong, Garden Designer discovered, ‘Speaking to the designer of the LG Eco-City Garden...I was surprised to learn that studies suggest just 12 square metres of moss lawn can apparently absorb as much carbon as 275 mature trees.’
 James Wong, The Guardian.